 Most patients resume normal activities after the procedure, however, you should not lie down for four to six hours after the injections.
 You should not apply pressure on or massage the areas for 24 hours after the treatment.
 You should limit physical activities for 24 hours as well.
 These can cause the toxin to spread to other parts of the skin, which will reduce the neurotoxin effects.

 When will I be able to notice the results?

 The time frame by which results will be noticeable varies from patient to patient.
-However, most patients begin to notice results around 3 to 7 days after receiving the injections.
-That being said, some patients may need to wait up to two weeks.
+However, most patients begin to notice results around three to seven days after the injections.
+Some patients begin seeing results after up to two weeks.
 A follow up appointment after two weeks is recommended for possible touch-ups and to monitor the neurotoxin effects.

 What are the side effects involved?

-Similar to other cosmetic procedures, there tends to be bruising, swelling, redness, and tenderness around the site of injections.
-Typically, such side effects should be solved on their own and will go away within a few days to a week following the treatment.
+With the injections, patients normally experience bruising, swelling, redness, and tenderness around the site of injections.
+These side effects should resolve on their own within a few weeks to a week following the treatment.
 If the side effects remain for longer than the expected duration, seek professional help as soon as possible.